stackbit-projects/ktapson-website-dade9/content/_index.md

     section_id: intro
     type: section_content
     content: >
+      New York University

+      Ph.D.
+English 2017

-      ##### My research focuses on postwar and contemporary poetry and science
-      with an emphasis on experimental practice across discourses.
+      My research focuses on postwar and contemporary poetry and science with an emphasis on experimental practice across discourses.
 My interests traverse ecopoetics, laboratory science, feminist technoscience, histories of scientific instrumentation, and avant-garde art and writing associated with empirical research practices, particularly as they relate to the physical sciences.
 These interests are directed toward examining how durational research projects can support exchanges between practices of